A new year is here, and with it, new technologies. Check out the latest apps to make your social content score big.

 Spike lets social media managers track the social engagement activity around content, across over two billion people daily.
 With a variety of content captured, including what’s published by domains, Facebook pages, Twitter handles, Instagram profiles, and more, sports social teams can stay ahead of what content is trending, and engage their audience more smartly with the most interesting content and conversations.

 Want to try it out?
 Take a free trial of Spike to see the stories trending about your sports teams.
-Or, join our newsletter and join 11k of your sports and marketing peers, getting our best content delivered to them.
+Or,

 That’s it until next time, when we’ll be divulging even more need-to-knows to win your social game in 2016.